repalash/threepipe/README.md

 generator.updateGeometry(sphere.geometry, {radius: 4, widthSegments: 100})

 // to add a custom generator
-generator.generators.custom = new CustomGenerator('custom') // Extend from AGeometryGenerator or implement GeometryGenerator
+generator.generators.custom = new CustomGenerator('custom') // Extend from AGeometryGenerator or implement GeometryGenerator interface
-generator.uiConfig.uiRefresh?.()
+// refresh the ui so the new generator is available to select. generator.uiConfig.uiRefresh?.()

+// change the material type for all objects generator.defaultMaterialClass = UnlitMaterial // by default its PhysicalMaterial viewer.scene.addObject(generator.generateObject('box', {width: 2, height: 2, depth: 2}))

 ```

 ## @threepipe/plugin-gaussian-splatting